-Borcherds' method has been applied to Enriques surfaces in [23] and [25] without using the facts proved in this paper.
-These facts actually give us a big advantage in the calculation of the automorphism group $\operatorname{Aut}(Y)$ of an Enriques surface Y by Borcherds' method, as is exemplified in [27].
-We can also enumerate all polarizations of Y with a fixed degree modulo $\operatorname{Aut}(Y)$ by means of the method in [24].
+Borcherds' method has been applied to Enriques surfaces in [22] and [25] without using the facts proved in this paper.
+These facts actually give us a big advantage in the calculation of the automorphism group $\operatorname{Aut}(Y)$ of an Enriques surface Y by Borcherds' method, as is exemplified in [5] and [26].
+We can also enumerate all polarizations of Y with a fixed degree modulo $\operatorname{Aut}(Y)$ by means of the method in [23].
 These applications will be treated in other papers.

-For the computation, the first author used a mixture of SageMath, PARI, GAP [30, 29, 28], and the second author used GAP [28].
-The explicit computational data is available at the second author's webpage [26].
+In [9], an interesting relation of our list with Enriques surfaces in characteristic 2 is discussed.
+For the computation, the first author used a mixture of SageMath, PARI, GAP [29, 28, 27], and the second author used GAP [27].
+The explicit computational data is available at the second author's webpage [24].

 Thanks are due to Professor Igor Dolgachev and Professor Shigeyuki Kondo for their interests in this work and many comments.
+The authors also thank the referee for his/her valuable comments.